Having “The Talk”

 Need Help?
 Call a Family Law Attorney

 Law Office of Alexandra White, PC has been helping Colorado families navigate the divorce process for many years.
 Our dedicated team of attorneys is highly respected in the field and offers a compassionate approach to each case.
-If you are seeking representation for your divorce process, call (303) 647-4245 to schedule a consultation.
+If you are seeking representation for your divorce process, call (303) 647-4245 to schedule a free consultation.